-Article in accordance with Regulation (EU) No 575/2013 Description Compliance Reference 437 1(b) a description of the main features of the Common Equity Tier 1 and Additional Tier 1 instruments and Tier 2 instruments issued by the institution; 437 1(c) the full terms and conditions of all Common Equity Tier 1, Additional Tier 1 and Tier 2 instruments; 437 1(d) (d) a separate disclosure of the nature and amounts of the following:(i) each prudential filter applied pursuant to Articles 32 to 35;(ii) items deducted pursuant to Articles 36, 56 and 66;(iii) items not deducted pursuant to Articles 47, 48, 56, 66 and 79 437 1(e) (e) a description of all restrictions applied to the calculation of own funds in accordance with this Regulation and the instruments, prudential filters and deductions to which those restrictions apply; 437 1(f) (f) a comprehensive explanation of the basis on which capital ratios are calculated where those capital ratios are calculated by using elements of own funds determined on a basis other than the basis laid down in this Regulation.
-Disclosure of own fund ds 437(a) Disclosure of own fund requirements Section 4.2 Disclosure of own fund ds requirements and risk-weighted exposure amounts 438 the total risk-weighted exposure amount and the corresponding total own funds requirement determined in accordance with Article 92, to be broken down by the different risk categories set out in Part Three and, where applicable, an explanation of the effect on the calculation of own funds and risk-weighted exposure amounts that results from applying capital floors and not deducting items from own funds.
-Section 4.2 Exposure to Counterpo arty Credit Risk (CCR) 439 Exposure to counterparty credit risk Section 5 440 (1)(a) Geographical distributions of credit exposures Section 4.3 440 (1)(b) Amount of the institution specific countercyclical buffer Section 4.3 440 (2) EBA issue the Regulatory Technical Standards on Countercyclical Capital Buffer Section 4.3 Credit risk adjustment S 442 (a) Definitions for accounting purposes of 'past due' and 'impaired'.
-442 (b) Approaches for calculating credit risk adjustments 442 (c) Information on the amount and quality of performing, non- performing and forborne exposures for loans, debt securities and off-balance-sheet exposures, including their related accumulated impairment, provisions and negative fair value changes due to credit risk and amounts of collateral and financial guarantees received Section 5.6 442 (d) An ageing analysis of accounting past due exposures 442 (e) Distribution of exposures by geographical area and industry
+Article in accordance with Regulation (EU) No 575/2013 Description Compliance Reference 437 1(b) a description of the main features of the Common Equity Tier 1 and Additional Tier 1 instruments and Tier 2 instruments issued by the institution; 437 1(c) the full terms and conditions of all Common Equity Tier 1, Additional Tier 1 and Tier 2 instruments; 437 1(d) (d) a separate disclosure of the nature and amounts of the following: (i) each prudential filter applied pursuant to Articles 32 to 35; (ii) items deducted pursuant to Articles 36, 56 and 66; (iii) items not deducted pursuant to Articles 47, 48, 56, 66 and 79 437 1(e) (e) a description of all restrictions applied to the calculation of own funds in accordance with this Regulation and the instruments, prudential filters and deductions to which those restrictions apply; 437 1(f) (f) a comprehensive explanation of the basis on which capital ratios are calculated where those capital ratios are calculated by using elements of own funds determined on a basis other than the basis laid down in this Regulation.
+Disclosure of own fun ds 437(a) Disclosure of own fund requirements Section 5.2 Disclosure of own fun ds requirements and risk-weighted exposure amounts 438 the total risk-weighted exposure amount and the corresponding total own funds requirement determined in accordance with Article 92, to be broken down by the different risk categories set out in Part Three and, where applicable, an explanation of the effect on the calculation of own funds and risk-weighted exposure amounts that results from applying capital floors and not deducting items from own funds.
+Section 5.2 Exposure to Counterp Exposure to Counterparty Credit Risk (CCR) 439 Exposure to counterparty credit risk Section 6 440 (1)(a) Geographical distributions of credit exposures Section 5.3 440 (1)(b) Amount of the institution specific countercyclical buffer Section 5.3 440 (2) EBA issue the Regulatory Technical Standards on Countercyclical Capital Buffer Section 5.3 Credit risk adjustmen ts 442 (a) Definitions for accounting purposes of 'past due' and 'impaired'.
+442 (b) Approaches for calculating credit risk adjustments 442 (c) Information on the amount and quality of performing, non- performing and forborne exposures for loans, debt securities and off-balance-sheet exposures, including their related accumulated impairment, provisions and negative fair value changes due to credit risk and amounts of collateral and financial guarantees received Section 6.6 442 (d) ··- (~) An ageing analysis of accounting past due exposures